Guinea Food Guide

 Fried Plantains

-Popular side dish or snack throughout Guinea.
-Ripe plantains sliced and fried until golden and caramelized.
-Can be served sweet or savory depending on ripeness.
-Often accompanies rice dishes and stews.
+A side dish or snack you see everywhere in Guinea.
+Ripe plantains are sliced and fried until golden and caramelized.
+Riper fruit goes sweet, less ripe goes savory.
+They usually turn up next to rice and stews.

 Accara (Bean Fritters)

-Black-eyed pea fritters, similar to akara found throughout West Africa.
-Blended black-eyed peas mixed with onions, peppers, and spices, then deep-fried.
-Popular breakfast item and street food snack.
+Black-eyed pea fritters, the same idea as akara across West Africa.
+Blended black-eyed peas are mixed with onions, peppers, and spices, then deep-fried.
+A common breakfast and a street snack.

 Boiled Mango

-Unique Guinean preparation where unripe mangoes are boiled with spices.
-Can be served as a side dish or snack.
-Represents creative use of local produce.
+A Guinean preparation where unripe mangoes are boiled with spices.
+It works as a side dish or a snack, and makes good use of fruit that isn't ready to eat raw.

 Patates (Sweet Potatoes)